gaana-vishwnath/worker-workflow/README.md

 This project contains the Java implementation of the Workflow Worker.
 It can be found in [worker-workflow](worker-workflow).

-### worker-workflow-constants

-This project is a Java library containing constant values associated with the workflow worker such as parameter keys and error code values.
-It can be found in [worker-workflow-constants](worker-workflow-constants).

 ### worker-workflow-container
 This project builds a Docker image that packages the Workflow Worker for deployment.
 It can be found in [worker-workflow-container](worker-workflow-container).